Probing quantum effects with classical stochastic analogs: Numerical results

-{\it Numerical results.---} We use a quartic external potential $V_{\rm ext} = \alpha x^2 + \beta x^4$.
+We use a quartic external potential $V_{\rm ext} = \alpha x^2 + \beta x^4$.
 We consider two cases, with either $\alpha>0$ (anharmonic single well) or $\alpha<0$ (bistable double-well potential), and focus on the features of the equilibrium distribution.
 Transients will be analyzed later using an experimental protocol.
 Simulations are performed with a first-order Euler-Maruyama algorithm \cite{volpe, kloeden} that solves the McKean-Vlasov equation (\ref{eq:mckv}) for $\mathcal{N}$ trajectories $x(t)$ simultaneously.
 At each time-step, a smooth distribution $n(x,t)$ is constructed from the $\mathcal{N}$ trajectories by softening the particle positions $x(t)$ with a Gaussian kernel.
-Details are given in Supplemental Material (Sec.
-B).
+Details are given in the Appendix \ref{APP:numerical method}.
 We take as the initial condition the stationary distribution of a classical process ($\epsilon = 0$), then turn on quantum effects ($\epsilon > 0$) and let the system evolve to its new equilibrium.

 In the $\alpha > 0$ case, the confining potential is a single quartic well.
 In Fig. \ref{fig:TrajDist} (top left) we represent some simulated trajectories.
 After a certain relaxation time, the system stabilizes around a quantum equilibrium distribution, which differs significantly from the initial classical Boltzmann equilibrium $n \propto e^{-V_{\rm ext}/k_B T}$ (top right).
-This departure from the classical result is due to the action of the Bohm force, which works against the external confinement, as discussed in Supplemental Material (Sec.
-C).
+This departure from the classical result is due to the Bohm force, which works against the external confinement, as detailed in the Appendix \ref{APP:distrib}.

 In Fig. \ref{fig:TrajDist} (bottom frame), we show the normalized autocorrelation at equilibrium: $\langle x(\tau) x(t_0) \rangle/\langle x^2(t_0) \rangle$, where the average is over all the trajectories, as a function of the lag-time $\tau$.
 The initial time is set at an instant $t_0$, when the distribution has already relaxed to its quantum equilibrium.
 We note that the addition of the quantum Bohm potential induces longer-lasting correlations compared to the classical case.
 A straightforward interpretation is that the McKean-Vlasov trajectories are correlated with one another through the action of the Bohm force.